 For each manufacturing organization, the IEEE assigns an 3-octet OUI.
 For Integrated Circuit Systems, Inc. the IEEE-assigned 3-octet OUI is 00A0BEh.
+This OUI is retained for backwards compatibility with older versions of the ICS1893.

 The binary representation of an OUI is formed by expressing each octet as a sequence of eight bits, from least significant to most significant, and from left to right.
-Table 8-8 provides the ISO/IEC-defined mapping of the OUI (in IEEE Std.
+Table 7-8 provides the ISO/IEC-defined mapping of the OUI (in IEEE Std.
 802-1990 format) to Management Registers 2 and 3.